susil-sethy/fabzero/readme.md

 ## 1. We studied about vinyle cutter machine.

 a.
 How to fix the cutting bit in the vinyle spindle.
 b.
-How to load the vinyle roll etc.
+How to load the vinyle roll etc. and start cutting

 ## 2. Laser cutter (co2 laser)
 a.
 Laser cutter can cut natural materials, wood leather